 Andy is a farmer and teacher at the Lake Country Land School in Connorsville, Wisconsin.
 Andy was in Honduras with the PeaceCorps in the late 1990's and has continued to work with the same farmers since that time.
 He has deep friendships in Honduras, is fluent in Spanish and leads our work with the farmers there.

 Jody lives in rural West Wisconsin with husband, Kurt Buetow.
 She is co-owner of Cultural Cloth a retail store in Maiden Rock, WI representing artisans from 23 countries, with a focus on women artisan.
 The combination of her passion for social justice and textiles brought her to join Farmer to Farmer in 1992 and traveled with the first delegation to Santiago Atitlan.
 She has been actively involved with F2F ever since.
 The coffee business started in her barn in 2000 out of a need to help our Maya friends in Guatemala when prices plummeted internationally.
 “I receive far more from our Guatemala and Honduras friends than I can ever give.
 I feel so fortunate to be part of this work.”

-Cathleen McCoy, Organizational
+Cathleen McCoy, Fundraising

 Cathleen McCoy has been a part of Farmer to Farmer since the beginning.
 She lives with her husband Patrick outside Menomonie.
 Cathleen is a health coach and co-owner of The Village of White Pine.